coldtype/coldtype/README.md

 To test that you have a working installation, try this command with your virtual env activated:

 > `coldtype -h`

+You’ll also need the Coldtype app, which is a cross-platform app that displays SVG previews of coldtype programs, via websockets.

 ## What is Coldtype?